 Stop Wasting Time on People Who Hurt You

 “A person who hurts you doesn’t deserve you.”
 Sure, those words are easy to say.
-You know deep down in your heart and soul that the kind of person who destroys your self-esteem and doesn’t respect you also doesn’t truly love you…but how to force yourself to admit that.
+You know deep down in your heart and soul that the kind of person who destroys your self-esteem and doesn’t respect you also doesn’t truly love you.
+But how do you force yourself to admit it?
 And how should you respond?

 We recommend you read: 7 signs of emotional toxicity

 1. Avoid people who only care about themselves